'Great start to Easter': Highland ferry suspended all day

-The Highland ferry that connects visitors to the Ardnamurchan peninsula has been suspended as many headed to the area for Easter breaks.
+There was further misery for Highland ferry commuters after the vessel that connects visitors, locals and delivery drivers to a popular tourist destination was suspended.

-A spokesperson for the Corran Ferry, south of Fort William, which is run by Highland Council, said that due to 'technical difficulties' the service would not operate on Good Friday.
+The Corran ferry, which is run by Highland Council and links to Ardnamurchan, was cancelled on Good Friday due to 'technical difficulties' and will not operate over the Easter weekend.

-The unexpected cancellation on The Maid of Glencoul prompted anger from motorists with one commenting: "Great start to Easter."
+The unexpected cancellation of the 47-year-old Maid of Glencoul prompted anger from motorists with one commenting: "Great start to Easter."

+The loss of the Lochaber service has led to gridlocked traffic on the alternative coastal route along the A861.

 Highland council doing their part for tourisim in the West Highlands— James macMillan (@jimmacmillan2) April 7, 2023